kyleiwaniec/w205Project/README.md

 Watch it here: `tail -f /data/cronlog.log`

+***

 The scheduler will run all of the following... these are for reference only:

 ```
 sudo -u hdfs bash /data/w205Project/flume/start-flume.sh
 ```

-After a coouple of hours, kill flume, and load the tables.
+After a coouple of hours, kills flume, and loads the tables.

 Executing from command line to be able to use variables.
 No easy way to do this directly in HIVE SQL.
 Also, Flume must be stopped before running transform